 Some good eating places in Punakha Bhutan are Dochula resort Restaurant for Asian and Indian Delicacies, 10 Zin Pizzeria for Italian food, Old Town café for American and European food, and Bukhari Restaurant in Punakha are good eating options for tourists on vacation in Bhutan.

 Weather in Bhutan:

 The weather in Bhutan is like any other hill station, cold and chilly in winter.
-The traveler should avoid traveling to Bhutan between December March as It fully covered in Snow during this period.
+The traveler should avoid traveling to Bhutan between December and March as It is fully covered in Snow during this period.
 April is the right time and season when the valley blooms with flowers, especially the famous rhododendrons.
-If you want to witness any of the local festivals and get a glimpse of the rich Bhutanese culture and do not wish to encounter hostile weather, you should plan a Bhutan trip between the ends of September to December.
+If you want to witness any of the local festivals and get a glimpse of the rich Bhutanese culture and do not wish to encounter hostile weather, you should plan a Bhutan trip between the end of September to December.

-Transportation Routs of Bhutan from Assam:
+Transportation Routes of Bhutan from Assam:

 Transportation is an integral part of Holidays as such you must understand the transportation options available to you before planning a Bhutan trip.
 Bhutan was an inaccessible territory till the early '60s as Bhutan prefers quality over quantity and didn't want to promote reckless tourism at the cost of its valuable traditions and Culture.
-This mindset prevailed till the early 1960 and the Bhutan kingdom remained cut off from the rest of the world and it was reachable only on foot from two entry points.
+This mindset prevailed till early 1960 when the Bhutan kingdom remained cut off from the rest of the world and it was reachable only on foot from two entry points.

 One in the south from India and another from the North from Tibet.
 The second entry route from the South came through the plains of Assam and West Bengal.
 The high frozen passes in the North and the dense jungles in the South made it extremely difficult for tourists to go on Bhutan trips and enter the country from Tibet.